-Throughout his childhood, he spent long hours singing along with Bing Crosby on the radio or at the piano being coached by his supportive and always encouraging Mother “while supper burned on the stove.”
+Throughout his childhood, he spent long hours singing along with Bing Crosby and The Mills Brothers on the radio, or at the piano being coached by his supportive and always encouraging Mother, “while our supper burned on the stove.”

-The possibility of a musical career drew closer when he was 10 and his family moved to Los Angeles, where his Father assumed the Ministry of the West Hollywood Community Church in a blue collar, working class community just blocks off the Sunset Strip and immediately adjacent to up-scale Beverly Hills.
+He was 10 in 1946, when the possibility of a musical career drew closer.
+His family moved to Hollywood where his Father assumed the Ministry of the West Hollywood Community Church in a blue-collar, working-class community just blocks off the Sunset Strip, and immediately adjacent to up-scale Beverly Hills.

-During his adolescent years, Bruce developed his vocal skills by singing at countless funerals conducted by his Father.
+During his adolescent years, Bruce developed his vocal skills singing in his Mother’s church choir, and at countless funerals conducted by his Father.

 As Bruce puts it: “Other Fathers took their son fishing or to a baseball game.
 Dad and I buried people.”